ch00226855/Fall2020CMP464-788/README.md

 ## Installing Anaconda Python
 1. Download <a href="https://www.anaconda.com/products/individual">Anaconda Individual Edition</a>.
 Make sure to choose the correct option based on your operation system.
 2. Start the installer.
 It is recommended to use a path that does not contain any spaces.
 3. After installation, you can create IPython notebooks using **Jupyter Notebook**.
+  - Navigate to a folder in which you want to store .ipynb files.
+  - Click "New" -> "Python3" to create a new notebook.
+  - Start coding!
 There are other useful applications that can be found in **Anaconda Navigator**.